MDyrcz5/react_angular_embeded_app/README.md

 ## What to change or improve?

 - Inform Angular client that the router inside React app has changed
-- Fix CSS styles to work with react app not only in react wrapper
+- Fix CSS styles to get bundled by webpack not only with Angular's styleUrls